mutantstandard/forc/readme.md

 - Full range of unicode codepoints supported, including the SPUA planes.
 - Support for ligatures.
-- Support for VS16.
+- Support for VS16 (U+FE0F).
-- Support for ZWJ.
+- Support for ZWJ (U+200D).
-- Can be used from [orxporter](https://github.com/mutantstandard/orxporter) for seamlessly building an entire set of emoji.
+- Many-to-one codepoint sequence to glyph relationships via Alias Glyphs.
-- Strict validation of codepoints, images and metadata, making sure you make valid and highly compatible fonts.
+- Strictly validates your input and gives you helpful error messages, ensuring that you get it right every time.

 ## Limitations